-- Bilingual employees, interns, vendors, and volunteers provide interpretation and translation services for applicants, residents and Section 8 participants. - Interpretation services are provided when requested for application briefings, eligibility interviews, rental appointments, termination of tenancy or rental assistance hearings, and applicant appeals of ineligibility determinations. - Interpretation services are provided for BHA's public hearings in Spanish and Cantonese.
+- Interpretation services are provided for BHA's public hearings in Spanish and Cantonese.
 Additional languages in Haitian Creole, Cape Verdean, and Vietnamese are provided when requested. - Interpretation services are provided at residents meetings when requested by management office. - Through its Multilingual Line, BHA provides quick interpretation over the phone.
-BHA also utilizes the commercial AT & T Language Line to provide backup and emergency language coverage for BHA programs and for Section 8 voucher holders. - BHA provides public housing leases in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese. - BHA utilizes Boston Housing Court interpreters to provide interpretation and translation services for residents involved in court action with the BHA.

-- CCECR provides interpretation and translation to Project REACH and resident empowerment coalition events and initiatives. - CCECR's Office of Civil Rights utilizes bilingual staff, interns, and vendors to assist residents, applicants and Section 8 participants in the filing and investigation of Civil Rights complaints. - Section 8 briefing sessions on both the voucher and Family Self Sufficiency Program are conducted in Spanish and Chinese.
-(Briefings have also been conducted in Cape Verdean.) - CCECR's Community Service Department track language service requests for its Public Housing Family Self Sufficiency Program, and provides trilingual (English, Spanish, and Chinese) program briefing sessions and info notices for its other services. - Occupancy Department tracks languages spoken and read by applicants to all BHA programs and language services provided. - Operations Department tracks languages spoken and read by residents in BHA's public housing developments. - Leased Housing tracks language spoken and read by households which it serves.
+BHA also utilizes the commercial AT & T Language Line to provide backup and emergency language coverage for BHA programs and for Section 8 voucher holders. - BHA provides public housing leases in Spanish, Chinese, Haitian Creole, Russian, and Vietnamese. - BHA utilizes Boston Housing Court interpreters to provide interpretation and translation services for residents involved in court action with the BHA. - CCECR provides interpretation and translation to Project REACH and resident empowerment coalition events and initiatives. - CCECR's Office of Civil Rights utilizes bilingual staff, interns, and vendors to assist residents, applicants and Section 8 participants in the filing and investigation of Civil Rights complaints. - Section 8 briefing sessions on both the voucher and Family Self Sufficiency Program are conducted in Spanish and Chinese.
+(Briefings have also been conducted in other languages when requested.) - CCECR's Community Service Department track language service requests for its Public Housing Family Self Sufficiency Program, and provides trilingual (English, Spanish, and Chinese) program briefing sessions and info notices for its other services. - Occupancy Department tracks languages spoken and read by applicants to all BHA programs and language services provided. - Operations Department tracks languages spoken and read by residents in BHA's public housing developments. - Leased Housing tracks language spoken and read by households which it serves.